Mobile App | Research, Strategy, UX/UI

 Workaround & Key Takeaway

 I created a backlog list of all the design changes potentially needed and used this to communicate with the Product Owner and team about what changes we were prioritizing.
-This allowed us to clearly communicate and prioritize the most critical changes given the constraints we had.
+This allowed us to clearly communicate and prioritize the most critical changes to increase customer retention.

 Business Impact